-(register data, initiate and verify transactions) in the EC IT system for accrued based accounting (ABAC), including for transactions in support to BEREC.
+(ABAC), including for transactions in support to BEREC.
 Furthermore, as of 1 June 2020 the centralised services have taken over also the management of the staff missions from an operational point of view.
 Freeing up the operational resources of the Agency from the responsibility to perform financial transactions is essential for coping with the increasing workload of tasks as a result of more ambitious and demanding BEREC Work Programmes every year.